Troy honors officers during National Police Week - The Troy Messenger

 Troy honors officers during National Police Week

-The City of Troy will honor current officers and remember the city’s fallen officers during National Police Week.
+The City of Troy honored its current officers and remembered the city’s fallen officers during National Police Week.

 On Monday, Troy Mayor Jason Reeves declared May 9-15 as National Police Week in Troy and the city held a proclamation signing at Troy City Hall.
-On Wednesday, the Troy Police Department will hold it’s 43rd annual Police Memorial Day Ceremony.
+On Wednesday, the Troy Police Department held it’s 43rd annual Police Memorial Day Ceremony.

 Troy Police Chief Randall Barr said it’s important to remember the officers who have given their lives in the line of duty.